What is the Cigar Pinch Test?

 The freshness of a cigar is not always obvious to the eye, so aficionados employ several different checks, like the Pinch Test, to help determine how fresh a cigar is.

-Let’s explore the pinch test and some other ways to know if your cigar is ready to smoke, as well as a few different ways to keep your prized smokes factory fresh.
+Let’s explore the pinch test, how to tell if a cigar is dry and some other ways to know if your cigar is ready to smoke, as well as a few different ways to keep your prized smokes factory fresh.